 Here Is The Vibrantly Stunning, Yellow-Throated Central American Songbird Who Is More Often Heard Than Seen

-Shockingly more frequently heard than seen, so many miss this striking yellow-throated bird.
-Yellow is a color that catches the eye more than any other color and it is one of the colors of this bird.
+Shockingly more frequently heard than seen, many miss this striking yellow-throated bird.
+Yellow is a color that catches the eye more than any other, and it is one of the prominent colors of this bird.

 The Spotted Nightingale Thrush (Catharus dryas) is a bird in the Turdidae family.
-The Spotted Nightingale-Thrush is a shy bird who can be found in the cloud forest, moist ravines, and along forested streams.
+The Spotted Nightingale-Thrush is a shy bird that can be found in cloud forests, moist ravines, and along forested streams.

-The male Spotted Nightingale thrush has dull olive-grey upperparts and this incorporates his wings and his tail.
-He has a black head with an olive-grey mantle with a dull yellowish collar separating them.
+The male Spotted Nightingale Thrush has dull olive-grey upperparts, which include his wings and tail.
+He has a black head with an olive-grey mantle and a dull yellowish collar separating them.

-The lower part of the male bird’s belly region and under-tail-coverts are white, with his flanks colored grey.
-The head of this male specie is black and the bill is red-orange.
+The lower part of the male bird’s belly region and under-tail coverts are white, with his flanks colored grey.
+The head of this male species is black, and the bill is red-orange.

 The eyes are brown, encircled by a red-orange eye ring.
 A dazzling orange is the color of his legs and feet.

-These birds scrounge in the undergrowth in search of subterranean insects like ants, bees, and other different insects.
-The spotted Nightingale thrush will also eat certain plant matter as well as berries and natural fruits.
+These birds scrounge in the undergrowth in search of subterranean insects like ants, bees, and various other insects.
+The Spotted Nightingale Thrush will also eat certain plant matter, as well as berries and natural fruits.

 Looking to find this bird species?
 They can be found from southern Mexico down to Honduras.
-Also, you find them from southern Central America and the Andes down to northwestern Argentina.
+You can also find them from southern Central America and the Andes down to northwestern Argentina.

 Meet the Spotted Nightingale-Thrush